You know what every person needs when they may be dying at four in the am? Spicy Noodles.

 Had to get up, so I turned over and crawled.
 I pulled myself onto the curb there and sat, looking back where I’d fallen.
 Recombobulating.
 The car had turned the opposite way.

 I saw the bearded man run out that same direction.
 Lucky for me that’d not been the current’s same idea.
 He hadn’t seen me get hit, either.
-That would have been embarrassing.
+That would have been awkward.

-There was green, stringy hair veiling my vision as I looked under my brow.
+There was wet, white, stringy hair veiling my vision as I looked under my brow.
+Tilting my wrist, the blue glow of my watch read four and three quarters.

 I sighed.
-A shooting pain was traveling in my left arm, causing a twitch.
+A shooting pain was traveling in my right arm, causing a twitch and tremor.
 My body was shivering and it felt like a nerves thing.
 Not the cold.
 I was used to that.
 I knew it was something different.

 I didn’t think I would go back yet, I decided.